Study Abroad Program Overview

 Research and Independent Study

-Research and independent study are possible on this program.
-If you are interested in conducting research or an independent study, you will need to contact professors in the field you desire to work in once you are in Berlin.
+Independent study may be possible on this program.
+If you are interested in conducting an independent study, you will need to contact professors in the field you desire to work in once you are in Berlin.
+Research is typically not available on this program.

 Technical University, Berlin